Alan Howard (engineer)

-Alan Howard (August 19, 1905 – May 19, 1966) was an American engineer, General Manager of the Gas Turbine Department at General Electric Co., and inventor.
-He was known as "one of the world's leading authorities on the development and application of gas turbines," and recipient of the 1964 ASME Medal.
+Alan Howard (August 19, 1905 – May 19, 1966) was an American engineer, general manager of the Gas Turbine Department at General Electric Co., and inventor.
+He was known as "one of the world's leading authorities on the development and application of gas turbines," and was a recipient of the 1964 ASME Medal.

 Biography

 Youth, education and early career

-Howard was born in Washington, D.C. in 1905.
-He obtained his BSc in Electrical Engineering from Purdue University in 1927.
+Howard was born in Washington, D.C., in 1905.
+He obtained his BSc in electrical engineering from Purdue University in 1927.

-After his graduation in 1927 Howard started his lifelong career at the General Electric Company in Schenectady, New York as electrical engineer.
+After his graduation in 1927, Howard started his lifelong career at the General Electric Company in Schenectady, New York as electrical engineer.
 He advanced rapidly various positions, and moved into steam turbine activities in 1941.

 Further career and acknowledgement

-In World War II at General Electric Howard managed the development of aircraft gas turbine engine for the United States Air Force, and developed the TG 100 and TG 180 turboprop engine.
+In World War II at General Electric, Howard managed the development of aircraft gas turbine engine for the United States Air Force, and developed the TG 100 and TG 180 turboprop engine.
 After the war, Howard became responsible for the "development of all GE's heavy-duty, industrial gas turbines, including the first locomotive gas turbine in the United States."
-In 1949 Howard had been appointed assistant to the vice-president and general manager, and in 1951 he became appointed general manager of the gas turbine department.
+In 1949, Howard had been appointed assistant to the vice-president and general manager, and in 1951, he became appointed general manager of the gas turbine department.